Skip to: Overview | History | Location | Attractions | Entertainment | Dining | Merchandise

 On February 16, 2018, with just four-and-a-half months to spare, Disney finally lifted the curtain on Toy Story Land’s opening date here at Walt Disney World Resort: Saturday, June 30.

-Using the official concept art as our guide, the entrance to Toy Story Land is located at the bottom right-hand corner; off to the left side is a path that currently dead-ends but which will eventually become an exit to Star Wars: Galaxy’s Edge (which will open in fall 2019).
-Toy Story Mania is placed in between these, running along the very bottom of the image, mostly off-screen.
+The entrance to Toy Story Land is located at the bottom right-hand corner; off to the left side is a path that also serves as an exit to Star Wars: Galaxy’s Edge.
+Toy Story Mania and Roundup Rodeo BBQ is placed in between these, running along the very bottom of the image, mostly off-screen.

-Positioned near the (future) exit is Alien Swirling Saucers, the first of the two new rides.
+Positioned near that exit is Alien Swirling Saucers, the first of the two new rides.
 The second, Slinky Dog Dash, is located in the upper right-hand section of the artwork, although its tracks weave their way throughout the entire area.

 In between each of these stops, expect to find strings of Tinkertoy-supported Christmas lights and Andy’s giant footprints (you’re the size of a toy, remember?) stamped into the ground.